 YES!
 We are an NBCC approved provider which is recognized by the Center for Credentialing & Education (which is body that provides the Approved Clinical Supervisor (ACS) certificate), and we are recognized by the Michigan Certification Board for Addiction Professionals (the governing body for the Certified Clinical Supervisor (CCS) certificate).
 This 30 hour supervision course covers the 9 designated content areas for the ACS and the 6 Performance Areas required for the CCS.

-The Michigan supervision regulations can be viewed here.
-You can also check out our links page which has other links you may be interested in including the LARA website for counseling licensure, The Michigan public health code for counseling, the Michigan administrative rules governing LPCs and LLPCs (R 338.1751 – R 338.1757), Michigan LPC and LLPC counselor license application, and Michigan Counseling Association website.
+The Michigan Regulations can be found on our helpful links page.
+This page leads to Michigan resources including the LARA website for counseling licensure, The Michigan public health code for counseling, the Michigan administrative rules governing LPCs and LLPCs (R 338.1751 – R 338.1757), Michigan LPC and LLPC counselor license application, and Michigan Counseling Association website.

 No. Once you complete this 30 hours of education will meet the Michigan Certification Board for Addiction Professionals education requirements in the 6 Performance Areas but you still have other requirements to complete.
 You need to follow certain requirements and fill out the necessary forms if you have met the requirements (such as certain number of experiential hours, education, etc.).
 You can see the forms required for your CCS by clicking here.